Excerpts from the recent interview with LANDFALL Journal (Otago University, New Zealand):

 You need to understand that I only write Tennison Long novels.
 That is all I know and want to do.
 If you are going to burn the calories trolling me please know that your wasted energy is a one way transaction.

 Well, it’s a psychological tour de force (laughing).
-I felt so free writing it because I was able to unleash on all the mental illness that pervades modern society, yet I was able to hide behind the guise of fiction.
+I felt so free writing it because I was able to unleash on the mental illness that pervades society, yet I was able to hide behind the guise of fiction.
 I could throw out the politically correct playbook and just offload what essentially was quite a bit of pent up frustration.
 But seriously, it is about how online you can be whoever you want to be.
 The ambient artifice of social media.
 It’s wordy but it’s a lot of fun.

 And lastly, can you explain your popularity here in New Zealand, and relative anonymity in the States?